lucasjoliveau/doc/en/applications/finance/fiscal_localizations/france.md

   * Plan de Taxes France

-## Get the VAT anti-fraud certification with Odoo
+## Get the VAT anti-fraud certification with Konvergo ERP

 As of January 1st 2018, a new anti-fraud legislation comes into effect in France and DOM-TOM.
 This new legislation stipulates certain criteria concerning the inalterability, security, storage and archiving of sales data.
-These legal requirements are implemented in Odoo, version 9 onward, through a module and a certificate of conformity to download.
+These legal requirements are implemented in Konvergo ERP, version 9 onward, through a module and a certificate of conformity to download.

 ### Is my company required to use anti-fraud software?

-Your company is required to use an anti-fraud cash register software like Odoo (CGI art.
+Your company is required to use an anti-fraud cash register software like Konvergo ERP (CGI art.
 286, I. 3° bis) if:

   * You are taxable (not VAT exempt) in France or any DOM-TOM,